FirelightWP/easy-fancybox/readme.txt

 Not happy with the default settings?
 Check out the new options under **Settings > Media**.

-= WordPress 3+ in Multi Site mode =
+= Wordpress MU / WordPress 3+ in Multi Site mode =

 Same as above but do a **Network Activate** to activate FancyBox image overlays on each site on your network.

-= Wordpress MU =

-The plugin works best from the **/mu-plugins/** folder where it runs quietly in the background without bothering any blog owner with new options or the need for special knowledge about FancyBox.
+No database tables are created or manipulated and no activation hook needs to be run for it to function with default settings.
+The plugin can also work from the **/mu-plugins/** folder where it runs quietly in the background without bothering any blog owner with new options pages or the need for special knowledge about FancyBox.
 Just upload the complete package content to /mu-plugins/ and move the file fancybox.php from the new /mu-plugins/easy-fancybox/ to /mu-plugins/.

 == Frequently Asked Questions ==

 = BASIC =

 = What's FancyBox? =

 Basically, it is a fancy way of presenting images, movies, portable documents and inline content on your website.
-For example, if you have scaled-down images in your posts which are linked to the original large version, instead of opening them on a blanc page, FancyBox opens those in a smooth overlay.
-Visit [FancyBox](http://fancybox.net/) for more information and examples.&nbsp;
+For example, if you have scaled-down images in your posts which are linked to the original large version, instead of opening them on a blank page, FancyBox opens those in a smooth overlay.
+Visit [FancyBox](http://fancybox.net/) for more information and examples.

 = Which version of FancyBox does this plugin use? =